molinfo-vienna/autopocket2crest/README.md

 conda env create -f environment.yml
 ```

-Then go into the downloaded autopocket2crest folder and type:
+Make sure you are in the downloaded autopocket2crest folder and type:

 ```bash
 pip install .